yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should be:

-> Since the value of a hash key or an array element can be any data type, nesting can be performed.
+> Nesting is possible because the value of a hash key or an array element can be any data type.

 ---